-How a Saskatchewan hop grower saw 300% more yield than expected in extended drought conditions
+How a Saskatchewan hop grower saw a 300% more yield than expected in extended drought conditions

-Consumers are becoming more aware of the importance to consume locally.
-Sourcing local goods has its benefits - it shortens the supply chain, reduces the carbon footprint from transportation, as well as promotes community empowerment.
-As part of this resurgence of local production for local consumption, the online social tag #DrinkLocal a growing initiative to foster local beer production, sourcing local ingredients.
+Consumers are becoming more aware of the importance of consuming locally.
+Sourcing local goods has its benefits – it shortens the supply chain, reduces the carbon footprint from transportation, as well as promotes community empowerment.
+As part of this resurgence of local production for local consumption, the online social tag #DrinkLocal is a growing initiative to foster local beer production, sourcing local ingredients.

 And you can’t have beer without hops.
 The rise of craft beer breweries demanding local ingredients to express their regional character and personality is a growing trend seen across North America.
-In Canada alone, the number of craft breweries nearly doubling over the last five years, represent 95% of all Canadian breweries.
+In Canada alone, the number of craft breweries nearly doubled over the last five years, representing 95% of all Canadian breweries.

 Pioneering Western Canada

 The rise of Canadian craft beer directly influences the decisions some growers take in order to supply local industry demand.
-However, to become an established hops grower in Canada, is taking a leap into the unkown, and relies heavily on the experience of pioneers like JGL Shepherd Farms, the biggest hop grower in Western Canada (Saskatchewan, Canada), at the helm.
+However, to become an established hops grower in Canada is taking a leap into the unknown and relies heavily on the experience of pioneers like JGL Shepherd Farms, the biggest hop grower in Western Canada (Saskatchewan, Canada), at the helm.

 “Hops are a unique and different crop”